Melanie Horsnell: Musical career

 Horsnell first picked up a guitar at the age of five, learning the classical and flamenco styles of play, and began busking at Manly Beach at the age of ten.
-By her late teens, she still had not really thought of continuing her music career – she had her heart set on managing Woolworths – until she won a spot on The Northern Composure CD and national songwriting competitions.
+By her late teens, she still had not really thought of continuing her music career – she had her heart set on managing a Woolworths supermarket – until she won a spot on The Northern Composure CD and national songwriting competitions.
 From there she headed to London for a year, busking on a daily basis and working on her songwriting skills.

 Back home, Horsnell began her residency at the Excelsior Hotel in Glebe in 2000 and became regarded as one driving forces behind Sydney's blossoming "NuFolk" movement.
 Over the years at the Excelsior, she performed with some artists including Paul Greene, Andy Clockwise, Bertie Blackman, peregrine, Tim Ireland and Wesley Carr, while at the same time played host to many emerging artists, most notably Laura Imbruglia.
 Her residency continued for 4 years, but there were larger things afoot for the young songstress.

 In 2001, Horsnell independently released her first EP, Don't Know What to Say, followed the next year her second EP Magic Mirror (produced by Garth Porter), which was soon picked up by radio across the country and led to her signing with Shock Publishing worldwide.
 Soon after, Horsnell was approached to write songs for popular children's show The Saddle Club and to score the soundtrack for the film Love in the First Degree.

 In 2003, Horsnell began work on her debut album, The Adventures of..., again with Garth Porter behind the desk.
 Its first single "Birds" earned her high rotation on the Triple J network.

 In 2004, she signed to Rounder records in Europe, after a demo of The Adventures of... found its way into the hands of Bert Pijpers of Rounder Records.
 The Adventures Of... was released in The Netherlands, Germany and the UK – in February 2005, the album was released in rest of Europe.
 Horsnell even did a crash course in French to record the French version of the beatlesque pop gem "I Just Want Some Love" which helped The Adventures Of… wind up as feature album on national radio in France that year.
 Having made no less than four tours of Europe over the years, she also played to a packed house at The Esplanade in Singapore in early 2005.